 The student's internship activities must focus on developing skills and strengths necessary for public health work.
+Internship activities should reflect the diverse skill set and knowledge applicable to the field of public health.
+Primary activities should reflect the mission of public health with activities to advance prevention, reduce health disparities, and promote wellness that are grounded in science and professional best practices.
+The activities list below are based on professional standards set forth by the Council on Education in Public Health and the National Commission for Health Education Credentialing.
 These may include but are not necessarily limited to the following.
-Please reach out to the internship coordinator if you have questions and/or want to discuss other activities.
+Please reach out to the internship coordinator if you have questions and/or want to discuss approval of other activities.

-1.Research activities

-- a.
-Survey and data collection design, implementation, and/or analysis

-- b.
-Participant recruitment/engagement

-- c.
-Conducting literature reviews

-- d.
-Writing manuscripts

-- e.
-Other research dissemination (developing presentations, posters, white papers, etc.)

-2. Primary and secondary prevention

-- a.
-Health screenings

-- b.
-Motivational interviewing

-- c.
-Immunization registration

-- d.
-Behavioral coaching

-3. Health promotion activities

-- a.
-Curriculum development

-- b.
-Program planning, implementation, and/or evaluation

-- c.
-Delivering workshops or classes

-- d.
-Serving as a health resource

-- e.
-Applying health theories to materials, programs, or services

-4. Assessment of Needs and Capacity

-- a.
+- 1. Research activities - a.
+Survey and data collection design, implementation, and/or analysis - b.
+Participant recruitment/engagement - c.
+Conducting literature reviews - d.
+Writing manuscripts - e.
+Other research dissemination (developing presentations, posters, white papers, etc.) - 2.
+Primary and secondary prevention - a.
+Health screenings - b.
+Motivational interviewing - c.
+Immunization registration - d.
+Behavioral coaching - 3.
+Health promotion activities - a.
+Curriculum development - b.
+Program planning, implementation, and/or evaluation - c.
+Delivering interventions, workshops, classes, etc. - d.
+Serving as an authoritative resource on health education and promotion - e.
+Applying health theories to materials, programs, or services - 4.
+Assessment of Needs and Capacity - a.
 Identifying existing and available resources, policies, programs, practices, and interventions - b.
 Assessing existing and available resources, policies, programs, practices, and interventions - c.
 Listing the needs of the priority population(s) - d.
-Engaging community stakeholders

-5.Health communication and marketing
+Engaging community stakeholders in evaluation and planning process - 5.
+Health communication and marketing - a.

-- a.
 Developing educational materials on health promotion/disease prevention for print and electronic media - b.
-Increasing health literacy and/or numeracy - c.
-Examining and addressing factors affecting communication - d.
-Identifying and influencing marketing trends for population of interest - e.
-Evaluating impact of communication
+Increasing health literacy and/or numeracy within current and new educational material - c.
+Examining and addressing factors affecting communication effectiveness

-6.Environmental and occupational health

-- a.
-Implementing or evaluating worksite wellness activities - b.
+- d.
+Identifying and influencing marketing trends for populations of interest - e.
+Evaluating impact of communication - 6.
+Environmental and occupational health - a.
+Designing, implementing or evaluating worksite wellness activities - b.
 Encouraging or evaluating occupational safety practices - c.
 Employing infection prevention and control activities - d.
-Monitoring and/or employing food safety practices

-7. Policy, advocacy, and coalition-building

-- a.
-Contributing to new or changing policies including information gathering and writing policy drafts - b.
+Monitoring and/or employing food safety practices - e.
+Conducting environmental testing or evaluation - f.
+Developing, implementing or evaluating sustainability practices - 7. .Policy, advocacy, and coalition-building a.
+Contributing to new or changing policies including information gathering and writing policy drafts

+- b.
 Evaluating current policy impacts - c.
-Attending or facilitating meetings of the organization, stakeholders, etc. - d.
-Advocating for public health initiatives - e.
-Identifying available resources and gaps (e.g., financial, personnel, information, and data) - f.
-Evaluating advocacy efforts
+Engaging with coalitions, stakeholders, and policy makers - d.
+Identifying available resources and gaps (e.g., financial, personnel, information, and data) - e.
+Engaging in and evaluating advocacy efforts - 8.
+Leadership and management - a.

-8.Leadership and management

-- a.
 Facilitating events to promote health and/or promote agency/organization - b.
 Developing schedules and organizing meetings/appointments - c.
 Supervising volunteers - d.
 Planning training/education, including technical assistance and support - e.
 Developing guidelines, policies, and procedural manuals - f.
 Writing grants and funding proposals - g.
 Engaging in a health organization's strategic planning process